An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

 CDG $C$-comodules form a locally presentable abelian DG-category in the sense of \cite{Positselski_2024}, which will be denoted $\text{DG}(C\mhyphen comod)$.
 The associated abelian category of CDG $C$-comodules with closed morphisms between them will be denoted $C\mhyphen comod$ and the associated homotopy category will be denoted $H(C\mhyphen comod)$. \end{definition}

-\begin{definition} Let $C$ be a CDG-coalgebra.
+\begin{definition} Let $C$ be a CDG coalgebra.
 A CDG $C$-comodule $N$ is called coacyclic, if it belongs to the smallest localizing subcategory of $H(C\mhyphen comod)$ containing all totalizations of short exact sequences of CDG $C$-comodules. \end{definition}

-\begin{theorem}[{\cite[Theorem 8.2]{Positselski2011}}] Let $C$ be a CDG-coalgebra.
+\begin{theorem}[{\cite[Theorem 8.2]{Positselski2011}}] Let $C$ be a CDG coalgebra.
 There exists a cofibrantly generated model category structure on the category of CDG $C$-comodules with closed morhpisms between them, satisfying the following conditions. \begin{enumerate} \item A morphism is a weak equivalence if and only if it has a coacyclic mapping cone.

 \item The class of cofibrations is given by the class of injections of CDG $C$-comodules.

 \item The class of fibrations is given by the class of surjections of CDG $C$-comodules whose kernel is a graded injective CDG $C$-comodule. \end{enumerate} The homotopy category associated to this model category structure is called the coderived category of CDG $C$-comodules and will be denoted $D^{co}(C\mhyphen comod)$. \end{theorem}